 Darktrace Asia Pacific Hits New Milestone with Over 500 Customers

 Darktrace, the world’s leading cyber AI company, today announced that more than 500 organizations across Asia Pacific have deployed Darktrace’s Cyber AI Platform.
 Home to some of the world’s leading innovators and emerging economies, leading organizations in Asia Pacific have rapidly deployed Darktrace’s AI.
 These include Australia’s leading retail pharmacy chain Chemist Warehouse, Taiwan’s largest taxi organization Taiwan Taxi Co.
-Ltd, leading Japanese pharmaceutical company Otsuka Pharmaceutical, South Korean multinational company Samsung Electronics, Singapore-based Farrer Park Group, and India’s leading media organization Network 18.
+Ltd, leading Japanese pharmaceutical company Otsuka Pharmaceutical, South Korean multinational company Samsung Electronics, and India’s leading media organization Network 18.

 Continuing on its path of unprecedented growth, Darktrace has more than doubled its headcount, with more than 170 employees across 13 offices in Asia Pacific.
 To support the increased demand for Darktrace’s technology, the company has also opened new offices in Singapore, Osaka, Sydney, Melbourne, and Perth.